szte-wsn/szte-wsn/support/java/org/szte/wsn/dataprocess/ReadMe.txt

 If you want to use a unique structure, you have to add it to the structs.ini (or the file you store the structures).
 -To declare a new structure, you have to use "struct" keyword, the word after it will be the name of the structure.
 -Don't use special characters in the name of structures and variables!
--The content of a strucure must be between '{' and '}' and must end with ';'
+-The content of a structure must be between '{' and '}' and must end with ';'

--To declare a variable you have to write it's type and name followed by ';' -Integers start with endiannes indicator, "nx_le" means little endian, othwerwise the variable will be big endian.
+-To declare a variable you have to write it's type and name followed by ';' -eg.: nx_le_uint8_t id;
+-Integers start with endiannes indicator, "nx_le" means little endian, othwerwise the variable will be big endian.
 -The next one is sign indicator, "uint" means unsigned integer, "int" means signed integer.
--The next is the size of the variable in bits, only 8, 16, 32, 64 is supported -const
+-The next is the size of the variable in bits, only 8, 16, 32, 64 is supported

--complex  TODO
--array
+-Constants can be made by  providing the value of a variable after it's name.
+-eg.: int8_t id=0x11;
+In that case only those structs will be recognized, which have that exact value at the constant place

+-It is possible to declare complex types.
+It means that the structure contains other structure.
+-Multiple levels are allowed, but the inner structure must be defined first.
+See in the last example.

+-To create an array of a variable, you have to put the size of the desired array in brackets -eg.: uint16_t value[1024];

+-omit keyword should be added before the variable which doesn't have to be parsed.
+-eg.:omit uint8_t id;  will result that the id won't be displayed in the output

 -The parser is case sensitive!
 -The structure file mustn't contain other text like comments, license, author etc.